Honda Certified Pre-owned Warranty

 How much does a certified pre-owned Honda cost?

 All things considered, $340 or thereabouts is well worth it for a quality inspection and a brief extended warranty.
-If you were to purchase those items separately, the pre-purchase inspection alone would run you roughly $200, and a one-year extended warranty would likely cost well over $700.
+If you were to purchase those items separately, the pre-purchase inspection alone would run you roughly $200, and a one-year extended warranty could cost well over $700.

 How to get the most out of Honda’s CPO warranties

-If you do end up going with a HondaTrue vehicle, here are some ways you can squeeze the most value out of it:
+If you end up going with a HondaTrue vehicle, there are some ways you can squeeze the most value out of it, including planning ahead and utilizing Honda’s three-day vehicle exchange policy, if needed.

 - Add Honda Roadside Assistance to your phone: Look up the number to call for help ahead of time and add it to your phone as a contact so it’s easier to use when the time comes.

-- Get your travel expenses preauthorized: While some automakers let you bring receipts for reimbursement, Honda requires you to call to preauthorize any Trip Interruption Expenses you incur while your Honda is in the shop more than 100 miles away.
+- Get your travel expenses preauthorized: While some automakers let you bring receipts for reimbursement, Honda may require you to call to preauthorize any trip interruption expenses you incur while your Honda is in the shop more than 100 miles away.
 (This phone call could save you up to $300.)

 Do you need an extended warranty for your Honda?

-If you do plan to keep your Honda long-term, you’ll be glad to know the quotes we received for HondaCare extended warranties were some of the lowest in the business, hovering around $750 per year of coverage.
-If you need coverage beyond 120,000 miles, though, consider a third-party extended warranty instead.
+If you plan to keep your Honda long-term, you’ll be glad to know the quotes we received for HondaCare extended warranties were some of the lowest in the business, hovering around $750 per year of coverage.
+If you need coverage beyond 120,000 miles, though, you may want to consider a third-party extended warranty instead.

 Bottom line

-Honda’s CPO vehicles are relatively affordable, and the top two tiers include excellent warranty coverage and benefits.
+Honda’s CPO vehicles are relatively affordable, and its HondaTrue Certified and HondaTrue Certified EV offerings include excellent warranty coverage and benefits.
 As long as your dealer isn’t charging more than $1,000 extra for your CPO vehicle, the upcharge is probably worth it for the quality assurance and boosted warranty.
 Just don’t get tricked into thinking a HondaTrue Used vehicle offers as much as Honda’s other certification tiers.

 Article sources